stephane-robin/CRISPRbuilder-TB/crisprbuilder_tb/doc/crisprbuilder_tb.md

-# Documentation for crisprbuilder_tb
+# Documentation for CRISPRbuilder_TB

-The crisprbuilder_tb package is an open source software made available under generous terms.
+The CRISPRbuilder_TB package is an open source software made available under generous terms.
 Please see the LICENSE file for further details.

-If you use crisprbuilder_tb in work contributing to a scientific publication, we ask that you cite the following application note: Femto-ST Institute, UMR 6174 CNRS, University of Bourgogne Franche-Comté, France.
+If you use CRISPRbuilder_TB in work contributing to a scientific publication, we ask that you cite the following application note: Femto-ST Institute, UMR 6174 CNRS, University of Bourgogne Franche-Comté, France.

 This package originated in the work of [[1]](#id1) and [[2]](#id2).

 ## Purpose of this package

-crisprbuilder_tb will help you collect and annotate Mycobacterium tuberculosis whole genome sequencing data for CRISPR investigations.
+CRISPRbuilder_TB will help you collect and annotate Mycobacterium tuberculosis whole genome sequencing data for CRISPR investigations.
 Given a Sequence Read Archive reference, the package will provide the genome information dictionary comprising the following elements:

 * the reads - number of reads for the study, length of those reads, coverage of the study,